-There is also the option of requesting an emergency procedure when submitting an objection.
+There is also the option of requesting an emergency procedure when submitting an objection, based on Article 7:63a, paragraph 4 of the WHW.
 If the chairman is of the opinion that time is indeed of the essence, then the committee will issue its recommendations as quickly as possible after the hearings, so that the Executive Board can reach a decision within four weeks.